ordinals/ord/docs/src/guides/inscriptions.md

 ```
 txindex=1
-rest=1
 ```

-Or, run `bitcoind` with `-txindex -rest`:
+Or, run `bitcoind` with `-txindex`:

 ```
-bitcoind -txindex -rest
+bitcoind -txindex
 ```

 Details on creating or modifying your `bitcoin.conf` file can be found [here](https://github.com/bitcoin/bitcoin/blob/master/doc/bitcoin-conf.md).

 Syncing the Bitcoin Blockchain